Year: 2021

 The website's purpose was to effectively communicate a highly complex service and concept to a very specific audience.
 For this to be possible we had to balance the use of a simple metaphor to communicate the concept but also use diagrams to explain in more detail.
-Along the scroll we would have to alternate these two resources to optimize the reading experience.
+Along the scroll we would have to alternate these two resources to enhance the storytelling.

 The content and the offer had to be told in one scroll, so that readers could scan and read the content vertically, on any device.
 The design was defined for desktop, tablet and mobile breakpoints.
 The levels of complexity would also be alternated along the scroll, alternating between the two resources we were using: the 2D diagrams and the 3D prisms.